ravaga/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

 NOTE1: At this moment, the enabler persists the data in a MongoDB database, which also is included in the Helm chart.
 When the LTSE enabler is ready, the information will be persisted in it.

-NOTE2: This enabler is limited to one replica in each Kubernetes deployment and cannot be auto scaled due to its specific functionalities.
+NOTE2: At this point in time, this enabler is limited to one replica in each Kubernetes deployment and cannot be auto scaled due to its specific functionalities.
 If there are more than one replica, each pod will act as an independent VPN because each pod will have its own WireGuard network interface at the container level which won’t be synchronized among them.
 For example, a new client will only be created or deleted in one pod.

 NOTE3: At this moment, to connect two host machines directly using a VPN (for instance, to add it as a remote k8s cluster/node via VPN), it is recommended to use a VPN without using the containerised version.